trittimo/code-coverage-from-comments/README.md

 Finally, you may specify the following code as being `WIP`, `IGNORED`, or `COMPLETE`.
 This will change the color of the highlighting in the target files. `COMPLETE` is the default case so it may be removed if so desired.
 - `file_name_relative_to_project_directory:L{x}-L{y} This is an implementation of some feature from the other project (WIP)`

+### Important Note
+You may notice that the comment format makes no note of what type of comment your source language uses.
+This is because it will match anything and everything that happens to meet the above criteria, even if it isn't really in a comment.